Water Vapor Imagery

 Prioritize...

-First, know that water vapor imagery is often a challenging topic for apprentice forecasters.
+Water vapor imagery can be a challenging topic!
 At the completion of this section, you should be able to...

-• describe what is displayed on water vapor satellite imagery.
+• describe what is displayed on water vapor satellite imagery and correctly interpret water vapor images.

 • explain the difference between using a wavelengths between roughly 6 and 7 microns versus 10-13 microns.